dam-network/dam-network.github.io/_posts/2023-11-12-Santander-Workshop on-Geometric and-Algebraic-Combinatorics.md

 ---
 layout: post
 title:
-abstract: The Santander Workshop on Geometric and Algebraic Combinatorics will take place at Universidad de Cantabria in Santander (Spain), in January 15-19, 2024, with its format consisting of two mini courses, eight invited talks, plus short talks and posters contributed from participants.
+abstract: The Santander Workshop on Geometric and Algebraic Combinatorics will take place at Universidad de Cantabria in Santander (Spain), in January 15-19, 2024, with its format consisting of two mini courses, eight invited talks, plus short talks and posters contributed from participants
 ---

 The [Santander Workshop on Geometric and Algebraic Combinatorics](https://gacsantander2024.unican.es/) will take place at Universidad de Cantabria in Santander (Spain), in January 15-19, 2024, with its format consisting of two mini courses, eight invited talks, plus short talks and posters contributed from participants.